Why Sugar Is Your Children’s Enemy #1

 Osteoarthritis is an inflammation of the joints.
 It often causes intense pain in the hands, knees, elbows, hips.

 Osteoarthritis risk factors are genetics, age, injuries.
-Overweight or obesity causes an extra pressure on the joints and cartilage that aggravate or accelerate the onset of the disease.
+Overweight or obesity causes an extra pressure on the joints and cartilage that aggravates or accelerates the onset of the disease.

 High Blood Pressure